Short Sale Your Florida Home to a Cash Buyer

 Florida's Judicial Foreclosure Timeline

 Florida is a judicial foreclosure state.
-Your lender can't take the house without filing a lawsuit and getting a court judgment.
-That process takes 180 to 240 days from the initial filing to the auction date.
-During that window, you still own the property and you can sell it, including via a short sale.
+Your lender usually cannot take the house without filing a lawsuit and getting court approval.
+The timeline varies by county, judge, defenses, bankruptcy filings, sale scheduling, and lender activity.
+During much of that window, you may still own the property and may be able to sell it, including through a lender-approved short sale.

 The clock starts when the lender files a lis pendens (notice of pending litigation) with the county clerk.
 After that, the court has to schedule hearings, the lender has to serve you, and under Florida Statute §45.031, they must publish a notice of sale for two consecutive weeks before the auction.
 All of that takes time.
 A short sale uses that time productively instead of waiting for the bank to take the house.